Considering membership at BUC?

 - Explore our programs for children and youth

-Step 3: Take our “Getting to Know UU” class, offered in the fall and spring.
-We’ll explore our own spirituality and learn UU history and about BUC.
-Check the weekly email for current dates.
+Step 3: Take our “Getting to Know UU” class, where we explore our own spirituality and learn UU history and about BUC.
+Upcoming classes are advertised in the weekly email.

 Step 6: Pledge your financial support for the congregation or request a financial waiver.
 This is not a requirement for membership, but it is a requirement to vote on important issues in the life of the congregation.
 The office can help you with this if you need it.